kylejones200/psis_4700_applied_ai/webslides/advanced_RAG-vs-Fine-Tuning.md

 ## When to Use RAG

-You have changing data.
+You have changing data
-You want transparency and traceability.
+You want transparency and traceability
-You can't modify the base model.
+You can't modify the base model
 Examples:
-Company policy Q&A.
+Company policy Q&A
 Product support bots

 > This slide explores advanced concepts in AI systems and organizations.
 Understanding this material prepares you for sophisticated applications and leadership in AI initiatives.